Nepali (film): Critical reception

-Sify wrote: "Dorai has been successful in confusing the viewer with three parallel episodes which gets a bit annoying after a while before he reaches the conclusion in the climax.
+Sify wrote, "Dorai has been successful in confusing the viewer with three parallel episodes which gets a bit annoying after a while before he reaches the conclusion in the climax.
 The major fault with Nepali is that it is one of those movies that should never have been made, as it is a stale old vigilante story with an overdose of violence, blood and gore".
-Behindwoods wrote:"Overall, Nepali is a product that started off with a good idea but slipped down because of a script that failed to maintain flow and execution that took the zing out of the plot".
-Nowrunning wrote:"Though the story may sound familiar, there is a novelty in the style of its narration.
-Bharath's modus operandi is also uncommon.
-The character development is brilliant".
+Pavithra Srinivasan of Rediff.com wrote, "Nepali is quick, fast, racy and new -- with just a few bumps along the road.
+On the whole, though, it makes a fairly good show".
+Malathi Rangarajan of The Hindu wrote, "The novelty in narration, though confusing at times, is a striking feature of this OST Films' production".